Note: This article was written in 2018. See the latest Rohingya news and projects.

-Before this crisis began, Bangladesh was already home to hundreds of thousands of Rohingya refugees, now there are nearly 1 million living in cramped, squalid conditions in enormous camps.
+Before this crisis began, Bangladesh was already home to hundreds of thousands of Rohingya refugees.
+Now there are nearly 1 million people living in cramped, squalid conditions in enormous camps.
 One such camp, the Kutupalong extended camp, is so vast it is now considered to be the largest refugee camp in the world.
 Holding around 585,000 people, it is nearly the size of Glasgow and bigger than Sheffield.

 Fleeing for their lives, the Rohingya people could carry only the clothes on their backs and a few small items.
 They now live in makeshift shelters and rely entirely on outside help to survive.

-When the crisis began we reacted quickly and delivered over £400,000 of emergency relief to Rohingya refugees, reaching around 90,000 people.
+When the crisis began, your donations allowed us to react quickly and we delivered over £400,000 of emergency relief to Rohingya refugees, reaching around 90,000 people.

 One of the biggest problems in the camps is getting access to clean water.
 Many people are forced to draw water from dirty streams or water sources which sit too close to latrines, which is creating the risk of an outbreak of cholera.
 We have been building wells throughout the camps, including the largest well we've ever constructed, supplying water to around 10,000 people every day overall.
 With your help, we aim to expand this water project to reach as many people as possible with clean water and wash facilities.